crybot/linformer/typst/main.typ

 == Causal masking <causal-masking>
 The standard Transformer was trained on the WMT14 EN-DE machine translation dataset, adopting an encoder-decoder architecture.
-The self-attention mechanism in the decoder’s layers need to employ causal masking in order for future (right) tokens not to contribute to the output of past positions.
+The self-attention mechanism in the decoder’s layers needs to employ causal masking in order for future (right) tokens not to contribute to the output of past positions.
 In the Transformer this again can be achieved by masking, in this case by adding an upper triangular matrix filled with $-oo$ values to the pre-softmax attention matrix.